Please note:

 General section

-The general section contains the following information in accordance with § 1 EPA:
+The general section contains the following information in accordance with § 1 EBV:

 - The employee’s name and address